 - All provisions of AD [Insert AD number] that are not specifically referenced above remain fully applicable and must be complied with accordingly. - The [Insert approving office] will revoke this AMOC if the [Insert approving office] later determines that this AMOC does not provide an acceptable level of safety.
 [Delete this paragraph for a global AMOC.] - This AMOC only applies to the FAA AD listed above.
 The FAA does not have the authority to approve this as an AMOC to any AD issued by another civil aviation authority (CAA).
 Approval of an AMOC to another CAA's AD must come from that CAA.
 A copy of this response will be forwarded to the CAA where [this/these] aircraft [is/are] registered for their consideration.
-[Include this statement for an AMOC intended solely for a foreign-registered aircraft or for a global AMOC that could apply to foreign-registered aircraft, otherwise delete.
-A copy of the response is only sent to the CAA of the requester, in accordance with table 1-1.]
+[Include this statement for an AMOC intended solely for a foreign-registered aircraft or for a global AMOC that could apply to foreign-registered aircraft, otherwise delete.]